In this article

 Monk vs Fazeshift: Which Should You Choose in 2026?

-This comparison covers what each platform is built for, how they differ, and the verified results behind Monk.
-For the full picture of where cash actually leaks in the AR cycle, see Monk's Definitive AR Guide.
+This comparison covers what each platform is built for, how their architectures differ, and where Monk's results come from.
+Cashflow is the new growth metric, and accounts receivable is the lever most finance teams under-use.
+For the full picture of where cash leaks across the cycle, see Monk's Definitive AR Guide.

 What Is Each Platform Built For?